cellery-io/sdk/README.md

       192.168.56.10 hello-world.com
     ```

-4. Now browse [http://hello-world.com/](http://hello-world.com/) and you should see the web page.
+4. Now browse to [http://hello-world.com/](http://hello-world.com/) and you should see the web page.

     Congratulations!
 You have successfully got your first cell running!